holyketzer/cv/README.md

 -- | ----------------
 Period | Oct 2016 - Jan 2020
-Stack | Ruby, Ruby on Rails, RSpec, Sidekiq, ActiveAdmin, PostgreSQL, EventMachine, DigitalOcean, Ansible, Capistrano, Git Job | <ul><li>Designed, developed and supported a carsharing solution for colesa.com - carsharing in Saint Petersburg</li> <li>One-man project in a free-time, MVP serving real cars and customers was created in 2 monthes, whole system worked in production 3 years with tens of cars and hundreeds of customers</li> <li>Car Server - event-machine based TCP server which collects telemetry and sends control commands to car-trackers</li><li>Web Server - handles all business logic and provides APIs for client applications (Web and mobile apps)</li><li>Admin Web UI - CRM for carsharing employees</li></ul>
+Stack | Ruby, Ruby on Rails, RSpec, Sidekiq, ActiveAdmin, PostgreSQL, EventMachine, DigitalOcean, Ansible, Capistrano, Git Job | <ul><li>Designed, developed and supported a car-sharing solution for colesa.com - car-sharing in Saint Petersburg</li> <li>One-man project in a free-time, MVP serving real cars and customers was created in 2 months, whole system worked in production 3 years with tens of cars and hundreds of customers</li> <li>Car Server - event-machine based TCP server which collects telemetry and sends control commands to car-trackers</li><li>Web Server - handles all business logic and provides APIs for client applications (Web and mobile apps)</li><li>Admin Web UI - CRM for car-sharing employees</li></ul>

 ### Seniour Software Engineer at SPB TV